Hyperaktiv-ai/hyperaktiv.github.io/pages/GTM_Setup.md

 As you added the previous javascript snippets to your website / app, we can now capture those events in GTM.

 ## Triggers
-Create 1 trigger for each event that is pushed in GTM's datalayer (select the type "Custom event") :
+Create 1 trigger for each event that is pushed in GTM's datalayer (select the type ``Custom event``) :
 - "Event - signup"
 - "Event - login"
 - "Event - logout"